Fear-less public speaking

 Have you made a New Year’s resolution to ‘do something’ about your fear of public speaking?
 That’s fantastic!
 You won’t regret it.
 Read this article to find out how to keep this resolution!

-You probably felt great (even euphoric!) when you made a decision that 2020 will be the year that you tackle your fear of public speaking.
+You probably felt great (even euphoric!) when you made a decision that this is the year that you will tackle your fear of public speaking.
 But that feeling might be short lived as you realise you now have to do something….

 Read More